 Traditionally, degrees are conferred upon candidates who are present to receive them at the Commencement ceremony in May.
 Candidates may have their degrees conferred in absentia if they cannot be present at Commencement.
 To arrange for this, a candidate must indicate to the University Registrar either via Hokie SPA or in writing to be excused from the Commencement ceremony.

-Completion of degree requirements is determined after the final grades are available.
+Completion of degree requirements is determined after the final grade reports are available.
 Degrees are regarded as having been conferred on the appropriate conferral date upon determination by the University Registrar that degree requirements have been met.
 All course enrollments and attendance obligations must have been completed on or before the degree conferral date.
-University actions, such as Honor System or Conduct System penalties, will delay the awarding of the degree, the effective term of the degree and release of the diploma.
-Students with university actions will have their final degree conferral date moved in accordance with the completion of sanctions and/or penalties.
-Students who are unable to complete based on original application for degree term are responsible for moving their date of completion.
+University actions, such as Honor System or Conduct System sanctions, may delay the awarding of a degree, the effective term of the degree and release of the diploma.
+Students with university actions will have their final degree conferral date moved in accordance with the completion of sanctions.
+Students who are unable to complete degree requirements based on their original application for degree term are responsible for moving their date of completion.

 A critical element in the continuous improvement of programs and services at Virginia Tech is the evaluation of student learning experiences, perceptions, and academic achievement.
 Each student may be asked to participate in assessment activities, including but not limited to course assignments, surveys, focus groups, end of course evaluations, tests, and personal interviews.
 Student involvement in these assessment activities will assist Virginia Tech in providing current and future students with high-quality learning experiences in keeping with the mission of the University.